andrewcbuensalida/movieist-from-scratch/README.md

 This will generate a .jar file in the Target folder.

-The .env will (not) be included in the jar?
+The .env will be included in the jar

 To run .jar,
 java -jar path/to/jar